JoshuaMFrench/ARINC429-Security-Simulation/other/README.md

-This folder includes the offical ARINC 429 protocol document, our project preposal, and final report
+This folder includes the offical ARINC 429 protocol document, our project preposal, final report, and presentation slides.